About Us

 Our Why

 I'm a Pacific Islander of Samoan heritage, born and raised in Hawaiʻi.
-For years, I watched talented PI student-athletes enter college full of promise, only to struggle because they couldn't envision themselves beyond athletics.
+For years, I watched talented Pacific Islander students enter college full of promise, only to struggle because they couldn't envision themselves beyond their college years — without a culturally grounded support system to help them make informed decisions and build real futures.

 What We Do